Simple answers to your questions.

 Also, I am not a professional writer.
 That likely will be come apparent quickly but my intent to provide you with valuable information is genuine.
 The goal of this Canon Camera Reviews web site is to be valuable to you; to provide relevant, accurate information about cameras, lenses and accessories.

 My wife and I started with a simple point and shoot, the A620 in 2005.
 Since then we've progressed through 10D, 20D,Powershot G11, 5D Mark I, Canon 5d Mark III, many Canon Lenses.
-Most recently (as of January 2015) I use a G1x Mark II and an EOS 70D quite a bit.
+As of January 2015 I used a G1x Mark II and an EOS 70D quite a bit.
+Now I use my 90D with a 18-135mm lens or my 10-18mm lens attached and a 16-35mm f/4.0 on my 5D Mark III for shooting landscapes.

 Having Canon 5d, 10d, and 20d bodies as well as Canon 85mm f1.8, 24-105 lens, 28-70 lens and Canon Speedlite 270ex-II and Speedlite 580ex flashes has given me a wide range of experiences with the Canon brand.